Anticoagulant care; Blood-thinner care

 Jaffer IH, Weitz JI.
 Anticoagulant drugs.
 In: Sidawy AN, Perler BA, eds.
 Rutherford's Vascular Surgery and Endovascular Therapy.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 39.

-Schulman S, Hirsh J. Antithrombotic therapy.
-In: Goldman L, Schafer AI, eds.
+Schulman S, Levine GN.
+Antithrombotic and antiplatelet therapy In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 38.BACK TO TOP
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 76.BACK TO TOP

 Reviewed By: Thomas S. Metkus, MD, Assistant Professor of Medicine and Surgery, Johns Hopkins University School of Medicine, Baltimore, MD.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.